trollpurse/trollpurse-blog/_posts/2017-12-28-Forums-Are-Up-On-AWS.md

 ## How To

-We decided to share with you how Troll Purse went about setting up this deployment.
+Troll Purse decided to share with you how to set up this type of environment.

 ### S3 Configuration